JefficialBusiness/JefficialBusiness/README.md

 In my senior year of high school, I took AP Computer Science Principles with a concentration on the Python language, which would mark my first experiences with such a language and immersive coding in general.
 In 2020, I received a score of 4 on my AP Computer Science Principles project/portfolio.

 ### 2021
-In my sophomore year of college (American University)
+In my sophomore year of college at AU, I took the following courses:
+- CSC-148: Intro to Computer Science I
+- - Concentra

 ### 2022